scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

         '07-JAN-1993 21:30:07.6066 ET' ],
    )

-It looks like low-SEP periods occur on a near-yearly basis, which makes sense;
-as the Earth makes a complete rotation around the Sun, there is bound to be a period of time when the Sun falls in the line-of-sight of Voyager 2.
+It looks like low-SEP periods occur on a near-yearly basis, which makes sense; as the Earth makes a complete rotation around the Sun, there is bound to be a period of time when the Sun falls in the line-of-sight of Voyager 2.
 Curiously though, the last found low-SEP region was in the winter of 1992.
 After this time, the Sun no longer obscures the Earth's view of Voyager 2 at all!
-We suspect that something must have happened to the orbit of Voyager 2 sometime previous to 1992 to change the annual low-SEP viewing geometry dynamic.
+We suspect that something must have happened to the orbit of Voyager 2 sometime prior to 1992 to change the annual low-SEP viewing geometry dynamic.

 If Voyager 2 were to somehow leave the plane of the solar-system, the Earth would have a constant unobstructed view of the spacecraft permanently.
-Lets investigate this theory by looking at the distance of Voyager 2 from the solar-system ecliptic plane.
-We will do this by setting up a trajectory query to return the state of Voyager 2 with respect to the Sun in EMO2000 coordinates.
+Lets investigate this theory by looking at the distance of Voyager 2 from the solar system ecliptic plane.
+We will do this by setting up a trajectory query to return the state of Voyager 2 with respect to the Sun in EMO2000 coordinates (the EMO2000 coordinate frame measures Z with respect to the solar system plane).
 The Z-component of the  position vector will then yield the offset from the ecliptic plane.
-We will plot this distance over the course of the Voyager 2 mission and see how this distance evolved.
+We will plot this distance over the course of the Voyager 2 mission to see how this distance evolves.

 .. code-block:: python